Subbuteo Tribute Website.

 I've "borrowed" a couple of "watermarked" pictures from online seller Subbuteoworld, who has a large selection of these sets.

 Italian Products - Distributor Giochi Preziosi SPA.

-Netcam have gone down the route of having different distributors for each of the main Subbuteo markets, and in turn have produced a different range of teams for each country.
+Netcam went down the route of having different distributors for each of the main Subbuteo markets, and in turn produced a different range of teams for each country.
 So in Italy, there is a completely different mix of generic teams.
 These have been produced in the general colours of Serie A teams, with a few unlicensed top European teams added to the mix.
 Whilst this makes sense from a general sale point of view (British football fans being mostly unfamiliar with Catania or Palermo.
 Italian fans not needing a "West Ham"), it is frustrating for collectors.